 Credit Information Sharing and Loan Loss Recognition

-Does enhancing banks’ information sets and understanding of credit risks improve their loan loss recognition practices?
-We study this question using a global data set of staggered initiation of public credit registries (PCRs).
-Mandated by national regulators, PCRs collect borrower and loan information from lenders, and share it with the banks in the financial system.
-This setting represents a plausibly exogenous improvement in banks’ assessment of loss events.
-We find that PCR initiations enhance the timeliness of banks’ loan loss provisioning — the extent to which loan loss reserves capture subsequent nonperforming loans.
-The effects are greater when PCRs are easier to access, contain and distribute more information, and enforce compliance.
-These findings are consistent with improvements in lenders’ information sets leading to better provisioning decisions.
+Does enhancing banks’ information sets and understanding of credit risks improve loan loss recognition?
+We study this question using a global dataset of staggered initiations and coverage increases of public credit registries (PCRs).
+Mandated by national regulators, PCRs collect borrower and loan information from lenders and share it with the banks in the financial system.
+This setting represents a significant improvement in banks’ assessment of loss events.
+We find that PCR initiations and coverage reforms enhance the timeliness of banks’ loan loss recognition—the extent to which loan loss provisions capture subsequent nonperforming loans.
+The effects are greater when PCRs distribute more information and are not driven by changes in borrower quality or supervisory stringency.
+Overall, these inferences are consistent with improvements in banks’ information sets leading to better provisioning decisions.

-Keywords: credit reform, information sharing, banking, lending, loan loss recognition
+Keywords: credit reform, information sharing, banking, lending, regulation, loan loss provisions

 JEL Classification: D82, G21, G28, G32, M41, O16